 Energy from Dual Fluid technology is virtually free of emissions.
 Constructing a Dual Fluid power plant produces comparatively few emissions because of its small size and the limited materials required.
 Once operational, CO₂ emissions fall to almost zero.
 Over its lifetime, a Dual Fluid power plant is simply the most environmentally friendly source of energy – even better than renewables.

-As a fast reactor, a Dual Fluid reactor can utilize any fissile material: natural uranium, thorium or nuclear waste.
-The residue decays after only a few hundred years – in contrast to waste today which remains radioactive a thousand times longer.
-The waste we already have could supply Germany with all its energy needs for several centuries.
+As a fast reactor, a Dual Fluid reactor can utilize any fissile material: natural uranium, thorium or processed nuclear waste.
+The fission products decay after only a few hundred years – in contrast to waste today which remains radioactive a thousand times longer.
+The waste we already have could supply industrialized countries with power for several centuries.

 "Next generation reactors will supply hydrogen and desalinated sea water in addition to electricity.
 Our future is nuclear."

 Maximum power, minimum space